Learner Complaint Procedure

 Stage 1: A concern is raised informally with a staff member or Tutor/Assessor.

-Stage 2: Formal complaint is heard by the Apprenticeship Manager.
+Stage 2: Formal complaint is heard by the Apprenticeship Manager/Head of Funded Learning.

-Stage 3: Complaint is heard by the CEO or COO.
+Stage 3: Complaint is heard by the COO or CEO.

 Raising a concern.

-Any staff member that takes responsibility for dealing with a complaint from a learner will log it on to our complaints form and tracker within 24 hours of receiving the complaint, collecting all applicable information, evidence or data.
+Any staff member that takes responsibility for dealing with a complaint from a learner must inform the Team Leader, who will log it on to our Complaints Form and pass on to the Apprenticeship Manager/Head of Funded Learner, who will add onto our tracker within 24 hours of receiving the complaint ensuring that they collect all applicable information, evidence or data.
 In most instances, minor complaints are resolved within this time however, all complaints must be logged, even if they have already been resolved.

-Throughout the procedure, the complaint and resulting actions will be followed up by the COO at our Head Office.
+Throughout the procedure, the complaint and resulting actions will be followed up by Human Resources at Head Office.

-Following unsatisfactory resolution at the first Stage, then Stage 2 complaints should be put in writing and addressed to CareShield Human Resources, First Floor, Bank House, Primett Road Stevenage, Herts, SG1 3EE United Kingdom, telephone 0345 880 1818.
+Formal complaints shall be put in writing and addressed to Apprenticeship Manager/Head of Funded Learning.
 The complaint will be logged, including the date it was received.
-A member of the Senior Management Team will normally acknowledge receipt of the complaint within 2 working days of receiving it.
-In many cases this response will also report on the action that CareShield has taken to resolve the issue.
+CareShield will normally acknowledge receipt of the complaint within 2-working days of receiving it.
+In many cases this response will also report on the action CareShield has taken to resolve the issue.
 Alternatively, a meeting may be convened to discuss the matter further.
 This meeting will normally take place within 10 working days.
 The aim will be to resolve the matter as speedily as possible.
-However, if the person making the complaint is not satisfied with the result at Stage 2 please then they should write or call CareShield within 10 working days of receiving our response.
+However, if the person making the complaint is not satisfied with the result at Stage 2 then they will inform to write or call the COO at CareShield within 10 working days of receiving our response.

-Complaint heard by the CareShield CEO or COO.
+Complaint heard by the CareShield COO or CEO.

-If the matter has not been resolved at Stage 2, the CEO or COO will arrange further investigation.
-Following the investigation, the CEO or COO will normally give a written response within 10 working days.
+If the matter has not been resolved at Stage 2, the COO or CEO will arrange further investigation.
+Following the investigation, the COO or CEO will normally give a written response within 10 working days.

 Complaint heard by the relevant Awarding Organisation.

-If the matter has not been resolved at Stage 3, then the CEO or COO will arrange for the Awarding Organisation to investigate.
+If the matter has not been resolved at Stage 3, and the complaint relates to the learner's work, then the COO will arrange for the Awarding Organisation to investigate.
 This will normally be the final stage and their decision will be final.